ShaunCurtis/Blazr.Demo/documents/CRSDataBrokers.md

 ## Handlers

-The coresponding handlers are:
+The corresponding handlers are:

 ### RecordQueryHandler

+Creatinge a "generic" version can be challenging depending on the ORM.

-The key concepts to note her are:
+The key concepts to note are:

 1. The use of *unit of work* `DbContexts` from the `IDbContextFactory`.
 2. `_dbContext.Set<TRecord>()` to get the `DbSet` for `TRecord`.
-3. The use of reflection to get the `Key` property od the data class.
+3. The use of two methodologies to apply the query.

 ```csharp
 public class RecordQueryHandler<TRecord, TDbContext>